Culinary specialist (United States Navy)

-The U.S. Coast Guard replaced its previously named Food Service Specialist (FS) rating with Culinary Specialist on January 6, 2017 in order to "accurately reflect the culinary skills and professional expertise held by members of the rating".
+The U.S. Coast Guard replaced its previously named Food Service Specialist (FS) rating with Culinary Specialist on January 6, 2017, in order to "accurately reflect the culinary skills and professional expertise held by members of the rating".

 History

+Cooks have been a part of the Navy since its founding with the Naval Act of 1794, which stipulated the crew and rates required for each ship.
+It was changed to Ship's Cook in 1838, and by 1948 had expanded to Ship's Cook, Butcher, and Baker, all of which were consolidated into Commissaryman (CS).

-Food service ratings in the U.S. Navy were historically divided into two broad groupings until the merger of Commissaryman (CS) and Steward (SD) ratings to Mess Management Specialist (MS) on January 1, 1975.
+Food service ratings in the U.S. Navy remained divided into two broad groupings until the merger of Commissaryman (CS) and Steward (SD) ratings to Mess Management Specialist (MS) on January 1, 1975.
 Before 1975, stewards prepared and served meals to the officers, maintained their quarters and took care of their uniforms.
 They served officers in the flag mess for admirals, the cabin mess for the ship's captain and the wardroom mess for all other officers.

-Until the merger, the steward rating, and its predecessor ratings were largely segregated.
-Prior to World War 2, Commissarymen were known as non-rated Mess Attendants and Petty Officer Ships Cooks (SC), deadend jobs which ostensibly topped off at Petty Officer 1st Class, but rarely achieved, as sailors of African and Asian descent largely filled these roles.